UCLM-ESI/net-book-code/routing-lab2/README.md

     Refresh timer 10 secs
     Maximum multiple paths(ECMP) supported 256
     Administrative distance 110
-    Number of external LSA 0.
+    This router is an ASBR (injecting external routing information) Number of external LSA 0.
 Checksum Sum 0x00000000 Number of opaque AS LSA 0.
 Checksum Sum 0x00000000 Number of areas attached to this router: 1
     Area ID: 0.0.0.0 (Backbone)
-    Number of interfaces in this area: Total: 2, Active: 2 Number of fully adjacent neighbors in this area: 0 Area has no authentication
+    Number of interfaces in this area: Total: 3, Active: 3 Number of fully adjacent neighbors in this area: 2 Area has no authentication
-    SPF algorithm executed 1 times
+    SPF algorithm executed 6 times
-    Number of LSA 1
+    Number of LSA 6
-    Number of router LSA 1.
-Checksum Sum 0x000019e5 Number of network LSA 0.
-Checksum Sum 0x00000000 Number of summary LSA 0.
+    Number of router LSA 3.
+Checksum Sum 0x00009d84 Number of network LSA 3.
+Checksum Sum 0x000163f4 Number of summary LSA 0.
 Checksum Sum 0x00000000 Number of ASBR summary LSA 0.
 Checksum Sum 0x00000000 Number of NSSA LSA 0.
 Checksum Sum 0x00000000